Q: What are “Juniors” and “Seniors”?

 Q: Why can’t my child take more than one extra cost option in the same session?

 A: Drama and tennis may conflict with each other in the athletics portion of the schedule.

 Q: How does TIC deal with bullying?

 A: Bullying is not tolerated at TIC.
-Our staff are trained to be alert to any evidence of bullying.
+Our staff is trained to be alert to any evidence of bullying.
 A camper who bullies other campers is sent to the office and parents are called.
 Depending on the severity of the incident, the camper may be asked to leave camp, with no refund of tuition.